Srijan945/Srijan945.github.io/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Resource-1](https://stackoverflow.com/questions/40769694/overlay-transparent-image-on-hover) - This really helped me in understanding how we can make use of PseudoElements for Image Overlay.

 ## Author